Mega Man 2: Soundtrack

 The soundtrack for Mega Man 2 was composed by Takashi Tateishi (credited as Ogeretsu Kun), with Mega Man composer Manami Matsumae (credited as Manami Ietel) included for having her work on the credits theme from the first game repurposed for the title screen, and for co-composing a minor part of the melody for Air Man's stage.
 Matsumae had been moved to the arcade division, considered more prestigious at the time, which necessitated a new composer.
 Matsumae and Tateishi worked closely during their time at Capcom, with Tateishi assisting Matsumae with U.N.
 Squadron in a similar manner during the period, albeit uncredited.
 Tateishi's musical background was unusual compared to his contemporaries at Capcom, in that he had not been classically trained but was instead drawing on his experience performing in a band.
 He sought to consciously move away from the more classical sounding themes that were common at the time.
 He was also relatively new to the games industry, having only been hired by Capcom earlier that year for Mad Gear (1988).
 Tateishi would not remain with the franchise after Mega Man 2, as he and Kitamura both resigned from Capcom soon afterwards to work on Cocoron.

 Tateishi's initial compositions for the game were of varying moods, with some of them being considered "too cute" by Kitamura, requesting them to be changed to fit in with the rest of the soundtrack.
 A single fragment of this declined concept remains in the game as Crash Man's stage theme.
 Tateishi has indicated that "no one has" the earlier, softer score.
 Stylistically the score was influenced by Mezzoforte and Yellow Magic Orchestra.

 The widely praised piece used for the first two Wily stages was heavily compromised due to data limitations, with Tateishi being forced to use the first eight measures of the song multiple times throughout it.
-Intent to compose a song exclusive to the second stage was quickly abandoned for the same reasons.
+Tateishi intended to compose a song exclusive to the second stage, but also abandoned this idea for the same reasons.

 As with the previous game, the sound programming was handled by Yoshihiro Sakaguchi, credited as Yuukichan's Papa.